 It’s very likely that you’ll see algebra questions that require you to apply the order of operations (PEMDAS), work with negative numbers, or show off your exponent skills.

 The best way to prep for this is, well, practice drills.
 You’ll first need to understand the rules, and then you’ll need to get comfortable applying them.

-In the online prep course, I recently expanded the math prep section on this topic.
+In my online TEAS prep course, I expand the math prep section on this topic.
 Yay!
 A favorite feature of this updated lesson is a quiz that walks you through each question type that you might see on the exam.
 It’s a great way to help you get your ATI TEAS math review on the right track.

 In the quiz, you’ll get a chance to answer each question, and you’ll get instant feedback on if you are right.
 In the answer explanation, you can watch a video where I solve it along with you, showing you the exact steps and rationales that you can use to solve it.

 You will learn how to solve algebra questions that involve equations with…